katur/eegi/queries.md

-Miscellaneous database queries
+# Miscellaneous database queries.

+## ENH secondary estimates
+These queries are both just a way to get a very general sense of the size of the enhancer secondary.
+The number is not exact, for several reasons:

+- The sum may be inflated due to overlap between the two queries (some images may be scored as both weak and medium, or weak and strong)
+- Both queries may be inflated due library plates having more than two good copies
+- The strong/medium query is deflated due to not counting strong/medium paired with unscored (it assumes two scored copies)

-Get pairwise weak enhancer counts by mutant:
+### Get pairwise weak enhancer counts by mutant:

     SELECT E1.worm_strain_id, COUNT(DISTINCT E1.worm_strain_id, E1.id, S1.well, E2.id, S2.well)
     FROM ManualScore AS S1, ManualScore AS S2, Experiment AS E1, Experiment AS E2